 The new class A preferred stock will not be listed on a national securities exchange or traded in the organized over-the-counter market.
-We intend to apply for listing of the new common stock on the New York Stock Exchange under the symbol "SAI."
+We have applied for listing of the new common stock on the New York Stock Exchange under the symbol "SAI."
 Listing is subject to fulfilling all applicable listing requirements.